Gr3g0/WTHtoday/_posts/2019-06-06-fasting-to-immortality.md

 <!-- /wp:gallery -->

 <!-- wp:paragraph -->
-<p>The process of converting oxygen and glucose sugars/fatty acids to energy is slightly similar to the explosion in a gas powered engine: each reaction costs the cell.
+<p>The process of combining oxygen and glucose sugars and/or fatty acids to energy is slightly similar to the explosion in a gas powered engine: each reaction costs the cell.
 So, in layman's terms, every time a cell receives energy from a mitochondrion, there's one less explosion that mitochondrion can produce.
 This process also produces ionized free radicals, some of which are helpful (needed to help white blood cells defeat disease for example), others are harmful (causing damage to otherwise healthy cells) and this is the greater concern. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->